dotnas/bcg_coverage_DiD/READMR.md

-# Exploration:BCG Vaccination Coverage Analysis: Impact of SOML Program
+# Exploration: BCG Vaccination Coverage Analysis: Impact of SOML Program

 ## Note
 This Difference-in-Differences (DiD) analysis explored the impact of SOML policy on BCG coverage using MICS data.
 The parallel trends assumption was not met in pre-treatment periods.
 The analysis is shared here to demonstrate methodological learning and encourage discussion around real-world data challenges in impact evaluation.